Bahrain at the 1988 Summer Paralympics

 Bahrain competed at the 1988 Summer Paralympics in Seoul, South Korea.
 11 competitors from Bahrain won 3 medals including 1 gold, 1 silver and 1 bronze and finished 37th in the medal table.

+The 1988 Games marked Bahrain’s second appearance at the Summer Paralympics, following its debut in 1984.
+The Seoul delegation included athletes competing in sports such as athletics and powerlifting.
+The gold medal won at these Games was the nation’s first at the Paralympics, representing a historic achievement and contributing to Bahrain’s growing presence in international para-sport.